Lorenc1o/Math_Info_UniversityNotes/ComputerScience/4th-year/Computer_Vision/README.md

 La explicación sobre la resolución que yo propongo a cada ejercicio se encuentra en el archivo **Lorencio_Abril_VIA_EntregaFinal.pdf** y los programas pertinentes se encuentran cada uno en la carpeta con el nombre del ejercicio resuelto.

+Nota obtenida: 9/10

 [EN]

-This subject is entirely practical, and the mark is obtained by solving different exercises in artificial vision.
+This course is entirely practical, and the mark is obtained by solving different exercises in artificial vision.
 The proposed exercises can be consulted at https://github.com/albertoruiz/umucv/blob/master/notebooks/VIA.ipynb, as well as the contents of the course, which are, in brief:

 Digital image, colour segmentation, digital filters, frequency analysis, edge detection, optical flow, keypoints, shape recognition, LBP, QR, grabcut, ellipse detection, ML: convolutional networks, DL in computer vision, homogeneous coordinates, plane transformations, camera model, augmented reality, stereo vision.

 The explanation of the resolution I propose for each exercise can be found in the file **Lorencio_Abril_VIA_Entrega_EntregaFinal.pdf** and the relevant programmes can be found in the folder with the name of the solved exercise.

+Grade obtained: 9/10